 You can enroll in Medicare if you meet at least one of the following requirements:

-You initial enrollment period begins 3 months before you turn 65 and continues for 3 months after your 65th birthday.
+Your initial enrollment period begins 3 months before you turn age 65 and continues for 3 months after your 65th birthday.

 It usually makes sense to at least enroll in Part A during this period.
 Even you’re not ready to retire, Part A benefits can coordinate with your employer-sponsored coverage and likely won’t cost you anything.
 If you choose not to enroll in Part B during this time, you likely will qualify for a special enrollment period later.